dfci/matchminer-api/README.md

 }
 ```

 Save this somewhere.
-Then, edit your .bash_profile (or bashrc on linux) to save the secrets file as an env variable
+Then, edit your .bash_profile (or bashrc on linux) to save the secrets file as an environment variable.

 ```
 vi ~/.bash_profile                          # open your bash profile